Arizona Pool Leagues

 GENERAL DESCRIPTION - 8-Ball is played with a cue ball and a normal rack of fifteen (15) object balls.
 The primary purpose of this game is for one player to pocket the solid balls numbered from 1 to 7 or the striped balls numbered from 9 to 15, and then marking and pocketing the 8-ball before his opponent.
 Choice of balls to be pocketed is made by the player legally pocketing the first ball of the game.

 For example, if the first ball pocketed in the game is the 3-ball, then the player must pocket the rest of the balls from 1 to 7 while the opposing player attempts to pocket all the balls from 9 to 15.
 The turn passes from one player to the next whenever the shooter fails to pocket a ball of his category or fouls.
 A player legally pocketing a ball of his category must continue to shoot.
 Winner of the game is the player pocketing his numerical group of balls first, followed by legally pocketing the 8-ball.
-The 8-ball must be pocketed in a marked pocket.
-For a shot to be legal you must call the pocket your category of balls is going to go in.
+The 8-ball must be pocketed in a designated pocket.
+If your match average is 16 or higher you must call the ball and pocket your category of balls is going to go in.
+Meaning you must call the designated ball and pocket for your shot to be legal.
+If your match average is 15 or lower you only have to call the pocket.
 Example: You are shooting at the three ball in the side however the five ball goes in the side.
 This is legal due to the correct category of object balls going in the side pocket.
 It does not matter how the ball gets to the pocket as long as it goes in the correct pocket.

 1. PLAYING ORDER - Each team member plays against a different player on the opposing team each round, according to the score sheet directions, and all players play 3 games per match.
 On the score sheets, players for the Home team are assigned the numbers 1 through 3, and players for the Visiting team are assigned numbers 4 through 6.